open-devops-repo/jenkins-plugins-collection/README.md

     # update specification
     vi plugins.txt
-    vi plugins-latest.txt
     vi VERSION

     # push
     git add -A .
     git commit -m "Updated plugins.txt"
     git push

-Important: plugins.txt and plugins-latest.txt should always be in sync.

 About a minute after git push the new Docker image should be available as opendevopsrepo/jenkins-plugins-collection:VERSION.